joe-niland/bedrock-windows/README.md

 bedrock-windows
 ===============

-A script to automate creation of a new [bedrock](https://github.com/roots/bedrock)-based Wordpress site on Windows, using [bedrock-ansible](https://github.com/roots/bedrock-ansible) and [Vagrant](http://www.vagrantup.com/).
+A PowerShell script to automate creation of a new [bedrock](https://github.com/roots/bedrock)-based Wordpress site on Windows, using [bedrock-ansible](https://github.com/roots/bedrock-ansible) and [Vagrant](http://www.vagrantup.com/).
 It's aimed at someone who has none of the pre-requisites already installed, but can be used by anyone on Windows.

 about
 =====